Wednesday, November 29, 2017

 Hubby and I had a mini getaway last Saturday after a fairly full Thursday and Friday.

 He wanted me to see the new sign for Highlands up close and personal!
-We couldn't talk the two older kids into going,so we jumped in the truck and headed out alone.
+We couldn't talk the two older kids into going, so we jumped in the truck and headed out alone.
 We stopped at Whataburger and got lunch, then took it to Highlands to eat al fresco.

 Then we stopped off at our (new) favorite place to watch a sunset - Torr Na Lochs.

 It was warm on the patio in full sun, but not terrible.
 We watched the owner's Longhorns amble around the stone patio, looking for their evening meal.
-I didn't get a pic of that - I was too busy gawping at how HUGE they were.
-Our wine lady assured us, they are not tame.

-I think the winery closes at 5, but no one seemed to be in a hurry to leave, so we sat until the sun went down.
+We sat until the sun went down.
 Then I was the only one who applauded - such an Austin thing to do!

 Next week is the wine pick-up party there, so we will enjoy yet another sunset together, God willing.